Francis Sheehy-Skeffington: Attempts to prevent looting

-Shortly after that incident Sheehy Skeffington was seen climbing up onto the steps of Nelson's Pillar on Sackville Street, and haranguing a crowd of inner-city paupers to stop looting shops.
-He was hooted and jeered, and his next move was then to cross the street, enter the GPO, and demand to speak to James Connolly, one of the principal leaders of the insurrection, who was also a labour leader and sympathetic to Sheehy Skeffington's socialism.
+Shortly after that incident, Sheehy Skeffington was seen climbing up onto the steps of Nelson's Pillar on Sackville Street and calling upon a group of inner-city paupers to stop looting shops.
+He was hooted and jeered.
+His next move was to cross the street, enter the GPO, and demand to speak to James Connolly, one of the principal leaders of the insurrection, who was also a labour leader and sympathetic to Sheehy Skeffington's socialism.
 Connolly sent out some armed men to quell the looting.
-The men climbed an overturned tramcar to berate the looters, and even fired shots over the looters' heads.
+The men climbed an overturned tramcar to berate the looters and fired shots over the looters' heads.

-The next morning, 25 April, Sheehy Skeffington went back into the city centre and, again according to Hanna, "actively interested himself in preventing looting".
-He returned to the GPO, emerging around one o'clock, and began to walk around the area pasting up a typewritten flyer.
+The next morning, 25 April, Sheehy Skeffington went back into the city centre and tried to stop the looting.
+He returned to the GPO, emerging around one o'clock, and began pasting up a typewritten flyer.
 The flyer read:

 When there are no regular police in the streets, it becomes the duty of citizens to police the streets themselves and to prevent such spasmodic looting as has been taking place in a few streets.
 Civilians (men and women) who are willing to co-operate to this end are asked to attend at Westmoreland Chambers (over Eden Bros.) at five o'clock this (Tues.) afternoon.

-Sheehy Skeffington then busied himself visiting various people, including priests, to enlist their help in guarding specific shops.
-That afternoon he had tea with his wife Hanna in one of the tea shops which, astonishingly, were still open in the city centre.
+Sheehy Skeffington then visited various people, including priests, to enlist their help in guarding specific shops.
+That afternoon he had tea with his wife in one of the tea shops which were still open in the city centre.
 Hanna then returned home to mind their child Owen, and Francis went to his meeting.
-Unfortunately the meeting was poorly attended, and no one volunteered to help Francis stop the looting.
+The meeting was poorly attended and no one volunteered to help Francis stop the looting.